a7mds3d2001/a7mds3d2001/README.md

 <hr>

-### Chat GPT Application
+### CHAT GPT

 <p>
-  ChatGPT is a large language model created by OpenAI that is based on the GPT-3.5 architecture.
+ChatGPT is a large language model created by OpenAI.
 It is designed to process and generate natural language text, enabling it to engage in conversations with humans in a way that feels natural and responsive.
 </p>

 <a href="https://github.com/a7mds3d2001/chat_gpt" target="_blank">